adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/enterprise.md

 it.
 Web views are one of those items that are platform dependent.
 Fortunately for us, Xamarin has already thought of this and provided a facility for running platform specific code called the [DependencyService][22].

+!!! info
-> If we run our application right now, clicking on the "Enter the App" button will result in an error.
-You will be able to see the Unauthorized error in the debug window of Visual Studio.
+    If we run our application right now, clicking on the "Enter the App" button will result in an error.
+We will be able to see the Unauthorized error in the debug window of Visual Studio.

 Our first step is to define an `Abstractions\ILoginProvider.cs` interface within the  shared project: